isabella82828/Spinal-Injury-Detection/README.md

 4. **Train Model**
 - For object detection, navigate to the HematomaDetection directory and follow the instructions to train the hematoma localization models.
 - For segmentation, use the scripts in the Segmentation directory to train models for soft tissue segmentation.

+## Conclusions
+This project demonstrates the promising potential of deep learning models for automating diagnostics in spinal cord injury using ultrasound imaging.
+Key quantitative findings include:

+- __Injury Localization__: The YOLOv8 model outperformed other object detection models, achieving a mean Average Precision (mAP50-95) score of 0.606 and an Average Recall (AR) of 0.644.
+- __Semantic Segmentation__: The DeepLabv3 model had the highest segmentation accuracy on porcine spinal cord images, with a Mean Dice score of 0.587.
+For human spinal cord images, the SAMed model performed best, achieving a Mean Dice score of 0.445.
+- __Implantability Scores__: Both YOLOv8 and DeepLabv3 showed the highest potential for deployment in wearable or implantable devices, making them suitable for continuous monitoring of patient health.

+These findings suggest that deep learning can be effectively used to track and monitor post-surgical developments, such as swelling, inflammation, and injury progression, to optimize patient treatment and recovery.
+The integration of these models into clinical workflows can enhance real-time decision-making and facilitate personalized, proactive care.